 Have patience.
 We plan to live car-free as long as we can before we conjure up a baby.
 Buses and babies do not mix.
 I would freak out if a stranger reached out to touch my baby (which has happened before and the look on the mom’s faces was a mixture of total horror and false politeness.)
 I don’t blame them.
 Don’t touch other people’s kids, man.
 Another tip should be if you don’t want any trouble to keep your hands to yourself.

-This is pretty popular for new riders who has never really been on the bus alone.
+This is pretty popular for new riders who have never really been on the bus alone.
 There is definitely safety in numbers.

 My friend has one of those baby slings and it was so expensive ($80 for fabric?) but she has used it for everything including transportation making it a frugal and wise choice.